Songs from Home

 Poor social connections, including loneliness, are a risk factor for maternal mental illness.
 This is important as suicide is the leading cause of mortality in the first year after women give birth.
 Indeed, in the UK up to one in eight women will experience postnatal depression (PND), a debilitating illness for mothers with repercussions for fathers, mother-baby bond, and infants’ social-emotional development.
 Low or lacking social support is a risk factor for PND, and women with PND often describe feelings of loneliness and social isolation.

 While there are treatments available for PND, there is low adherence to antidepressant medication and unacceptably long waiting lists for psychological therapies.
 Moreover, there are few treatments aimed at preventing or reducing loneliness specifically among this group, particularly for women that – for financial, social, practical, or health barriers including COVID-19 – are unable to attend in-person treatments.
 Nonetheless, previous research conducted in the CPS (read about the Music and Motherhood study) has shown that music interventions can support social connections and mother-baby bond as well as reducing symptoms of PND.
-Building on this, Songs from Home will develop and test an online music intervention based on songwriting, with the aim of reducing loneliness and enhancing social connections through musical interactions in order to reduce symptoms of PND.
+Building on this, Songs from Home developed and tested an online music intervention based on songwriting, with the aim of reducing loneliness and enhancing social connections through musical interactions in order to reduce symptoms of PND.
 Songwriting has been used in a variety of clinical and online settings, and is particularly appropriate in this context because it allows people to participate in a variety of musical, creative, and social ways.